Climate Change Animals Affected: How Does Climate Change Threaten Them?

 Arctic Ice Loss and Marine Life

-The Arctic faces deep transformation as sea ice vanishes at an alarming rate.
+The Arctic faces deep transformation as Arctic sea ice, crucial for the survival of vulnerable marine species, vanishes at an alarming rate.
 Increased wave action and coastal erosion alter marine ecosystems fundamentally.
 With just a 1m sea-level rise, 74,700 properties and crucial infrastructure face flooding risks [6].

 Forest Ecosystem Changes